ya0-yuan/tp/docs/DeveloperGuide.md

 ##### ID Class

-* The Model package contains an abstract Id class, which is essentially a wrapper for an integer `id` variable, along with a method used to verify the validity of the `id` and error messages to be shown.
+* The Model package contains an abstract `Id` class, which is essentially a wrapper for an integer `id` variable.
+* The `Id` class also has a concrete method used to verify the validity of the `id`.
-* The classes AppointmentId, ClientId, and HairdresserId extend the abstract Id class, and reside in their respective packages
+* The concrete classes `AppointmentId`, `ClientId`, and `HairdresserId` extend the abstract Id class, and reside in their respective packages.
+* These concrete classes contain their unique error messages which will be shown when an instance is created with an invalid id.

 ![IDClassDiagram](images/IDClassDiagram.png)

 ##### ID Counter Class

-* To ensure that the IDs of each entity created are unique, a final class `IDCounter` is implemented.
+* To ensure that the IDs of each entity created are unique, a final class `IdCounter` is implemented.
 * This class is a singleton, and only one instance can exist at any one time.
-* It consists of static attributes that keep track of the next ID to be generated for the respective entities, namely, Clients, Hairdressers, and Appointments.
+* It consists of static integer attributes that keep track of the next ID to be generated for the respective entities, namely, Clients, Hairdressers, and Appointments.
+* `IdCounter` has methods to generate the next unique `ClientId`, `HairdresserId` and `AppointmentId`.
+* In order to avoid collisions, whenever a `ClientId` is generated, the next `ClientId` generated will be increased by 1.
+    * Likewise for `HairdresserId` and `AppointmentId`

 ![IDCounterClassDiagram](images/IDCounterClassDiagram.png)

 #### Design Considerations

-* Alternative 1 (current implementation): Use 3 separate counters for `Client`s, `Hairdresser`s, `Appointment`s
+* Alternative 1 (current implementation): Use 3 separate counters in `IdCounter` for `Client`s, `Hairdresser`s, `Appointment`s
   * Pros: Good OOP Design.
 Error messages can be abstracted out in their respective ID classes
   * Cons: Hassle to keep track of three separate counters, and repetitive to have three separate methods for these counters